SRGBmods/qmk-8051/readme.md

 >[!CAUTION]
 > There is no way to backup or reflash the original firmware.
 > Once you install QMK, this is it.
-You can only reflash QMK, or any other firmware.
+You can reflash QMK, or any other firmware.
 Just not the original.

 >[!WARNING]
 > Bluetooth and LED matrix is not working (yet).